Supply and demand, and turnarounds in seasonal conditions, are driving the movement of stock from Western Australia to the eastern states.

-“People have access to finance but, in a lot of cases, they still need to get their heads around what it is costing to restock.
-With numbers so low you need 750 head, not 150 and it takes a bit to comprehend,’’
+“People have access to finance, but, in a lot of cases, they still need to get their heads around what it costs to restock.
+With numbers so low, you need 750 head, not 150, and it takes a bit to comprehend,’’ he said.

-“Many have been waiting to see what happens at the end of Spring but it has just been getting greener which is a good thing.
-Everybody has feed and is now confident they can get through to the end of Summer which is driving demand.
+“Many have been waiting to see what happens at the end of Spring, but it has just been getting greener, which is a good thing.
+Everybody has feed and is now confident they can get through to the end of summer, driving demand.
 There are some who will wait until the end of January to see if prices ease after the hot weather, but there’s a bulk of feed out there which will get us through until Autumn.

 “This increased demand has seen stock coming over from Western Australia in big numbers.
 The demand is going to remain due to the undersupply, to the extent where we will be continuing to bring stock from Western Australia and Queensland to bridge the gap.’’

 According to Geoff, the changing face of droughts is seeing people more inclined to transport stock long distances to enable them to trade.

 “Croppers are going back into livestock and they are looking at trade stock not breeding stock due to the shortages.
 I think the demand will increase further once the harvest is done.
 With money in the bank and feed assured through to Autumn, it will be a case of game on.